Kai-Mansfield/Text-Classification/README.md

-# Text-Classification
+# Text Classification

-Text classification in Python using Google Colab notebook
+Text classification in Python using Google Colab notebook.